fw-dev/useful_dashboard_info/README.md

 # Changelog

 01-Jul-2020 (v36)
-- fixed: look for zmq_subscribe_curve.keypair in /usr/local/filewave/certs
+- fixed: look for zmq_subscribe_curve.keypair in /usr/local/filewave/certs, events are now received for both compat and secure modes of FileWave Server.
+- fixed: software update status is now driven entirely from a new web ui based endpoint which makes it possible to deliver a visualization of patch progress
-- fixed: health metrics per device now make use of feedback from software update.
+- fixed: the 'health' metrics per device now make use of feedback from software update - so the number of critical vs normal patches outstanding impacts the health calculation
-- fixed: bad data causes a crash in some of the compliance calculations.
+- fixed: bad/missing data caused a crash in some of the compliance calculations.
 - new: additional log messages on startup to help describe why an abort might happen (bad api keys, no data returned from health checks)
 - new: added unit tests for the software update aggregations via the web rest API
 - changed: redefined the software update metrics to distinguish between completed patches, and everything else